MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 * Requires *Route Propagation* to be set up in the VPC's route table.
 * A single Virtual Private Gateway for a VPC can be used to communicate with multiple external networks at once.
   * These networks can also communicate with each other through the Virtual Private Gateway (i.e., it is transitive).
-  * Utilised a hub-and-spoke pattern.
+  * Utilises a hub-and-spoke pattern.
   * This feature is known as *AWS VPN CloudHub*.

 #### Over a Dedicated Private Connection
 * Achieved using Amazon Direct Connect (DX).
 * Involves communicating with AWS without ever going over the public internet.
-* Communication happens between an *AWS Direct Connect Location*.
+* Communication happens via an *AWS Direct Connect Location*.
 These are data centres (owned by third party partners), that have very fast direct physical links to AWS data centres.
   * Your business's network may already be hosted in this data centre and, if so, Direct Connect will be simpler to set up.
   * If your business's network is not aleady hosted in a partner's data centre, they will need to be contacted directly to discuss the best way to connect you to them.
+    * The majority of the management of the physical networking equipment and cabling between an external data centre or office and the AWS partner will usually be the responsibility of the customer.
 * As with Site-to-Site VPN, requires the VPC being targetted to have a Virtual Private Gateway to set up to handle the traffic.
-* The external network can access both public (AWS services like S3 and DynamoDB) and private AWS resources (e.g. Specific EC2 Instances) over the same Direct Connect connection.
+* The external network can access both public (AWS services like S3 and DynamoDB) and private AWS resources (e.g. Specific EC2 Instances) using Direct Connect.
+  * To access private resources (i.e. those within a VPC), it is necessary for a Virtual Private Gateway to exist on the VPC and set up a *Private Virtual Interface* on the Direct Connect connection.
+  * To access public resources (i.e. services that live outside of VPCs such as S3), a Virtual Private Gateway is not necessary.
+Instead, a *Public Virtual Interface* is created on the Direct Connect connection and communication to these public services is acheived through that.
 * The partner can offer a *dedicated connection* where each customer is provided with their own physical ethernet port that no other customer is using.
   * Alternatively, the hardware/ports will be shared between customers of the partner - known as a *Hosted Connection*.
     * However, hosted connections are more flexible as their bandwidth can be scaled at will.